 Enterprises with expanding plans for cloud computing, whether public, private or hybrid cloud, are increasingly interested in the intersection of cloud and SOA.
-In order for software to be useful in the cloud, the cloud and SOA, or service-oriented architecture,
+In order for software to be useful in the cloud, the cloud and SOA, or service-oriented architecture, need to be compatible.
+For a growing number of businesses, though, the cloud is being recognized as a proactive driver to SOA when, in fact, SOA is a critical point of support for expanding the use of cloud in the enterprise.

 SOA has two goals: componentization and consistency of exposure.
 SOA builds functional elements that are exposed as "services" through application programming interfaces (APIs).
 These elements then compose applications, which create SOA's dual benefits of reusing software components to improve development efficiency.